Skip to content

 • Clicks – Signals interest to land on site

-• Click-through-rate (CTR) – Click to impression ratio
+• Click-through-rate (CTR) – Click-to-impression ratio

 Engagement Metrics